sh3r4zhassan/sh3r4zhassan.github.io/index.md

     <h2 style="font-weight: normal; font-size: 1.2em; margin-bottom: 0.6em;"><em>Ph.D.
 Candidate in Computer Science, Georgia Tech</em></h2>
     <p style="margin: 0.5em 0; font-size: 1.05em;">Machine Learning &bull; Embedded Health Sensing &bull; Wearable Computing</p>
     <p style="margin-top: 1em; font-size: 1.05em; line-height: 1.6;">
-      I’m a PhD student at Georgia Tech in the <strong>Interactive Computing</strong> department.
-My research combines machine learning, embedded systems, and low-cost wearable hardware for real-time health monitoring and behavioral sensing.
+      I’m a PhD student in Computer Science at the <strong>School of Interactive Computing, Georgia Institute of Technology</strong>, with a background in Electrical Engineering from <strong>Lahore University of Management Sciences</strong>.
+My research interests sit at the intersection of machine learning, embedded systems, and wearable sensing, with a focus on healthcare applications.
+I design low-power, resource-constrained systems with multimodal sensing and deploy optimized on-device machine learning (TinyML) for physiological monitoring and inference.
+Spanning both system design and algorithm deployment, my goal is to enable scalable, cost-effective solutions for continuous sensing and decision-making in real-world environments.

     </p>
   </div>
 </div>